TEXAS STATE SOCIETY OF WASHINGTON, D.C.

 Section 1.
 At least thirty days before the Annual Business Meeting, the President shall name a Nominating Committee of not less than five active members to report a slate of candidates for office to be voted on at the Annual Business Meeting of the Society.
 Other nominations may be made from the floor by any active member present.

 Section 2.
 Installation of new officers shall occur upon completion of the election at the Annual Business Meeting.

 ARTICLE V – DUTIES OF OFFICERS

 Section 1.
 The President shall preside at all meetings of the Society and the Board of Directors, call special meetings of the Society and the Board of Directors, fill vacancies occurring in an office with the approval of the Board of Directors, appoint the Standing Committees and special committees, uphold the Constitution and By-Laws, and present at the Annual Business Meeting a condensed report of the work and activities of the Society for the past year.
 The President shall be an ex-officio member of all committees.

 Section 2.
 The Vice Presidents (in their order) shall assist the President in the work of the Society and, in the absence of the President, perform the duties of the office.

 Section 3.
 The Secretary shall keep in permanent form the minutes of the meetings of the Society and of the Board of Directors, conduct the Society’s correspondence, and send out notices of meetings.

 Section 4.
 The Treasurer shall record all monies received by the Society, pay bills and make disbursements as directed by the Board of Directors, prepare an annual budget and make an annual statement of finances.

-Section 5.
-The Historian shall keep a scrapbook and preserve and write a history of the Society.
+Section 6.
+The Historian shall keep a scrapbook, including a digital or online scrapbook and preserve and write a history of the Society.